raw-labs/lib/1/public/raw-labs.com/README.md

 Builds a collection of strings from start_date to end_date<br>
 Date format is "yyyy-MM-dd"<br>

+## weekday
+`weekday(d: date)`
+Returns the day of the week from the date.
+0:Sunday, 1:Monday, ...
+6:Saturday

 ## read_rss
 `read_rss("http://rss.cnn.com/rss/edition_world.rss")`<br>
 Returns XML structure from a RSS URL